Matalus/steamdeck-tips/ssh.md

 3. Select **Switch to Desktop**
 4. From Desktop Mode, Click the **Application Launcher** (Steam Deck Icon, bottom left)
 5. Go to **All Applications** > **Konsole**
-6.  run the following commmand
+6.  run the following command
 ```
 passwd
 ```